 Brockton Villa, overlooking the Cove, is a historic cottage turned restaurant famous for its Coast Toast (brioche French toast dipped in cream) and charming ambiance.

-Visitors like Puesto for street tacos, and there are lines that form at the Taco Stand on Pearl Street for a reason.
+If you’re craving Mexican food, we like Puesto for street tacos, and there are lines that form at the Taco Stand on Pearl Street for a reason.
 For date nights, we head to award-winning NINE-TEN for farm-to-table cuisine and good wines, but we also quite like martinis and oysters during happy hour with a view at Eddie V’s.

 Craft beer is easy to find at most of our restaurants though La Jolla doesn’t have a specific brewer.
 Trilogy Sanctuary hosts outstanding yoga classes and is home to a vegan restaurant that even non-vegans adore.